-In 2021, 80 percent of the population of Malaysia’s population are active internet users (27.4 million) and mobile phone penetration is high (84.2 percent).
-As of January 2021, there are 28 million social media users and 39.99 million mobile connections in Malaysia.
+Malaysia is an attractive market for eCommerce in Southeast Asia due to its dynamic economy and developed infrastructure for digital technologies.
+In 2021, 80 percent of Malaysia’s population were active internet users (27.4 million), and mobile phone penetration was high (84.2 percent).
+As of January 2021, there were 28 million social media users and 39.99 million mobile connections in Malaysia.

 The Malaysian Government launched DFTZ to spur growth in the digital and eCommerce sectors.
 Spearheaded by Malaysia Digital Economy Corporation, the DFTZ was reviewed and refocused to serve two overarching goals:

 Local eCommerce Sales Rules & Regulations

 The relevant laws governing Malaysia’s eCommerce and online businesses are set out in several statutes and regulations.
 Those details of particular significance to eCommerce in Malaysia include:

 Although eCommerce in Malaysia is relatively strong, enforcing existing regulations needs improvement.
 Current challenges for the eCommerce industry include adopting new digital tools, cybersecurity threats, lack of digital marketing skills, limited production capacity, high logistics cost, and lack of knowledge regarding market access and regulations in cross-border eCommerce.

 Malaysian shoppers do most of their shopping through mobile phones and other digital devices.
 Besides marketplaces and eCommerce platforms, about a third of Malaysians still shop through social media platforms like Facebook and Instagram.
 Flights, hotels, food and beverages, music, and used items are some of Malaysians’ most popular online purchases.
 The two major Malaysian e-commerce platforms are Shopee and Lazada.